2025 LIFO Opportunities & Strategies Guide

 • All Dealers

-• LIFO tax benefits will likely be maximized by electing IPIC method if used vehicles included in election scope
+• LIFO tax benefits will likely be maximized by electing IPIC method if used vehicles are included

-• Long-term LIFO tax benefits will likely be maximized by using alternative LIFO method if LIFO election scope is limited to new vehicles or new vehicles and parts (used vehicles excluded from LIFO election scope)
+• Long-term LIFO tax benefits will likely be maximized by using alternative LIFO method if LIFO election scope is limited to new vehicles (used vehicles excluded from LIFO election scope)

-• IPIC method reduces admin. burden, expedites booking LIFO journal entry & minimizes outsourcing costs
+• IPIC method reduces administrative burden, expedites recording LIFO journal entry & minimizes outsourcing costs

 • Change to/from IPIC method is automatic approval & is applied prospectively beginning of year of change (deadline for making the change is the extended return filing deadline)